 What Should I Feed Birds Instead?

-These foods can be found at home improvement retails, online, hardware stores, and local bird stores.
+These bird foods can be found at home improvement retailers, online, hardware stores, and local bird stores.

 For more on different types of bird seed and food, I recommend you check out my comprehensive guide here.

-To sum up, if you’re trying to attract a variety of birds to your backyard, red milo is not a good choice.
+To sum up, if you’re trying to attract a variety of birds to your backyard, red milo isn’t a good choice.
 It’s better to choose a bird seed that’s appealing to a wide range of birds.
+You’ll also save yourself money and waste in the long-run by making this change.